 Demand for test analysts is high because organisations rely on computer systems and networks.

 These organisations need test analysts to make sure changes and new software and networks work properly.

 There are not enough experienced test analysts to meet demand.
 Nearly two thirds of IT employers report skills shortages, and there aren't enough information technology (IT) trainees.

 As a result, software tester, ICT systems test engineer, ICT support engineer and ICT quality assurance engineer appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled test analysts from overseas to work in New Zealand.

 According to the Census, 2,283 test analysts worked in New Zealand in 2018.

 Employers of test analysts include:

-- software and web-development companies that work with film, games, and animation
+- private companies including software and web-development companies that work with film, games, and animation

 - marketing and advertising companies